inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   - Keep the particles at a constant depth under zero
   - Keep the particles at a constant depth under zeta

-  in both cases, if particles happen to be lifted by a sea bottom elevation, they will turn back at their target depth as soon as they enter in an area where the bottom depth turns back to be sufficent.
+  in both cases, if particles happen to be lifted by a sea bottom elevation, they will return back at their target depth as soon as they enter an area where the bottom depth is suitable.

-- The `rise` velocity was defined to setup, for particles released at the bottom of the sea ,the speed of rising of this larvae during the first life stage, and the speed of their vertical motion during the DVM phase when swimming upward to reach the target DVM layer.
+- The `rise` velocity was defined to set, for particles released at the sea bottom, the rising speed of this larvae during the first life stage, and the speed of their vertical motion during the DVM phase, when swimming upward to reach the target DVM layer.

--  `GrainSize_fname`, `read_GrainSize` enable to read a file containing a grain size map to define if the settlement conditions are fullfilled.
+-  `GrainSize_fname`, `read_GrainSize` enable to read a file containing a grain size map to define if the settlement conditions are fulfilled.

 - `DVMtime` defines the maximum time that the particles can spend running Dial Vertical Migration.